-The input signal got stronger when you began to sing louder which then produced more gain.
+The input signal got stronger when they began to sing louder which then produced more gain.

 This extra gain then overpowered the rest of the channel circuit and clipped the signal.

-This had nothing to do with volume, because in most cases the volume didn’t increase a ton, but the channel sure got hit hard with a lot of signal gain!
+This had nothing to do with volume.
+It didn’t increase a ton, but the channel sure got hit hard with a lot of signal gain!

 What is Volume?